Facebook tries to move past scandals with new features

-Mark Zuckerberg has taken the stage to deliver a keynote at F8, Facebook's annual developer's conference.
+Mark Zuckerberg took the stage to deliver a keynote at F8, Facebook's annual developer's conference, on Tuesday.

 The CEO addressed Facebook (FB)'s ongoing data privacy scandal, election meddling issues, and fake news problems, recapping the company's efforts to fix those problems.
 But he also tried to move the narrative forward with new product and feature announcements.